Hursanay/syntheticTurbulenceInlet/README.md

 eddy method (DFSEM).

-The implementation derives from ESI's `turbulentDFSEMInlet` with three classes of improvement: equation-level corrections that bring the BC into line with the original DFSEM paper (Poletto, Craft & Revell, 2013), re-derived normalisation constants that improve the match to DNS reference data (especially near-wall), and a substantially reduced configuration burden through geometry-aware sampling, automatic profile mapping, swirl, ghost eddies, and reproducible RNG.
+The implementation derives from ESI's `turbulentDFSEMInlet` with three types of improvement.
+Two equation-level corrections bring the boundary condition into line with the original DFSEM paper (Poletto, Craft & Revell, 2013), from which the original DFSEM code had deviated.
+The global normalisation constant is re-derived from the eddy-shape integrals, replacing the per-Γ scaling used in both the paper and the original code.
+Applicability is broadened through geometry-aware sampling, automatic profile mapping, runtime-selectable inlet targets, swirl, periodic and wall-image ghost eddies, and reproducible RNG.
+The combined effect is improved fidelity and a substantially reduced configuration burden.

 See `documentation/doc_syntheticTurbulence.pdf` for the full method description.